-The three exams will be 90 minutes long, each beginning at 6:00 p.m.
+The three exams will be 90 minutes long.
+I will try to accommodate the extra half hour with your schedules.
 The final exam will be a comprehensive two-hour examination.
-The location of the exams will be announced in class and via the class email list about a week before each exam.
+The location of the exams will be announced later.

 All exams will be closed book and closed notes.
 You may use the PH2100 formula sheet that will be included with the exam booklet.
 You will need a scientific calculator for the exams; however, equations may not be stored in calculators, nor may calculators be exchanged.